Skip to content

 How To Get A Paternity Test Australia: Legal Context

-Family law is complicated and parties are involved in various parenting disputes after a divorce or separation.
+Family law causes complications and parties who are part of various parenting disputes after a divorce or separation.
 In some cases, depending on the matter, family courts may order paternity tests.

 Section 69W of the Family Law Act (1975) states that the court may make a parentage testing order.
-As the name suggests, this order is used to determine the parentage of the child.
+As the name suggests, this order can determine the parentage of the child.

 Under family law, court-ordered paternity tests are necessary in family law matters where: